PDBharadwaj/Bipedal-Robot/README.md

 ### IMPLEMENTATION ON PROJECT
 - We decided to make 2dof manipulator as Bipedal Robot legs.
-- Formed the inverse kinematics equations and solve them on the Sinusoidal trajectory followed by retracment of Straight Line trajectory backwards.
+- Formed the inverse kinematics equations and solved them on the Sinusoidal trajectory followed by retracment of Straight Line trajectory backwards.
 - Here is the python pseudocode for finding ik solutions:
 ```python
 def inverse_kinematics(x, y):